Laryngeal cancer is the 11th most common form of cancer and second most common malignancy of the upper aerodigestive tract in men.

 Speech therapy is appropriate after surgery, radiotherapy, chemoradiotherapy, or any combination of these modalities.

-Overall mortality has not changed in nearly 30 years, but rate of organ preservation has significantly improved.
+Overall mortality has not changed in nearly 30 years, but the rate of organ preservation has significantly improved.

 Laryngeal cancer most often refers to squamous cell carcinoma of the larynx.
 Other malignant tumours of the larynx (e.g., sarcoma, lymphoma, neuroendocrine tumours) are extremely rare in comparison.
 This disease consists of malignant tumours of mucosal origin that originate from the supraglottis, glottis, and subglottis.
 Specifically, this encompasses the following structures: the epiglottis, the vocal cords (false or true), and the area immediately below the vocal cords extending below the glottis.